 - End tax breaks for fossil fuel production

-With that in mind, here is how each of these might impact individuals and businesses:
+With that in mind, here is how each of these tax policies might impact individuals and businesses:

 Generally, corporate tax rates don’t have too large an impact on average consumers.
 There is an argument, generally made by anti-tax conservatives, that the increased tax is passed on to consumers in the form of higher prices and labor in the form of wage reductions or layoffs, but there are many opinions on the overall impacts of corporate tax rates.